mrzool/bash-sensible/README.md

 ## The config

-`sensible.bash` is intended to be a simple starting point to enjoy a better Bash experience out of the box.
+`sensible.bash` is intended to be a simple starting point for a better Bash experience out of the box.
 The file has three sections.
+Refer to the comments in `sensible.bash`  to learn more about each option, and check out my [article](http://mrzool.cc/writing/sensible-bash/) if you want to dig deeper.

-### Smarter tab completion
+### 1. Smarter tab completion

 Options to improve on Bash's default tab completion.
 These settings get Bash to: